laurenharveyy/Kindergarten-Immunization-Records/README.md

 19. Ommitting Alpine County, the counties with the greatest percent increase are Sierra County (26.92%), Alameda County (2.33%), and Inyo County (2.33%). ![DTPpercentincrease','Counties with greatest percent increase in DTP vaccinations'](/DTPpercentincrease.png)
 20. Now sort Column H from A --> Z. This will place the counties with the lowest negative percentages (largest percent decrease) at the top.
 Your answer for the counties with the greatest percent decrease should be Trinity County (-14.21%), Nevada County (-11.71%), and Shasta County (-11.26%). !['DTPpercentdecrease','Counties with greatest percvent decrease in DTP vaccinations'](/DTPpercentdecrease.png)

+### Question 5: Of the counties with the greatest percent decrease in DTP vaccinations among students (Ttrinity, Nevada, and Shasta), what was the percentchange in vaccine exemptions?

 ### Question 5: Which counties had the highest infant pertussis case rates (per 1,000) between 2014 and 2015?
 1. Refer to the Infant Dataset and navigate to the column titled "Case_Rate"
 2. Click the drop down arrow and filter the values from Z --> A to sort the case rates from highest to lowest.
 Your answer should be Madera County (6.1), Imperial County (5.3), and Butte County (5.1). <br> ![Infant Case Rate','Pertussis Case Rates Among Infants in California Counties'](/infantcaserate.png)